quintuplecs/PWN/pwnable/toddler/passcode.md

 ```
 This is the dump of the `login` function.
 Sure enough, when we allocate memory for the passcodes, at `<+24>` and `<+70>`, `mov` is called instead of `lea`.
 I'm jumping to the gun a little bit, let me back up on why I chose those addresses.
 We know that `ebp` is called when we're allocating space for local variables.
 I'm making a guess that those two lines are where `passcode1` and `passcode2` are allocated.

 Ok, so we have some idea of what went wrong.
 Now comes the exploitation.
-Let's break this down into three parts.
+Let's break this down into four parts.
 - **How** can we overwrite the buffer?
 - **How much** should we overwrite by?
 - **Where** should we overwrite to?